qazifabiahoq/QuickList/README.md

 **Fine-tuning process and cost**:

-Starting with OpenAI's pre-trained CLIP ViT-L/14 model, ThreadUp would fine-tune on their 172 million professionally-labeled images.
+Starting with OpenAI's pre-trained CLIP ViT-L/14 model, thredUP would fine-tune on their 172 million professionally-labeled images.
 Training infrastructure requires GPU cluster (AWS P3 instances or equivalent) for approximately 2-4 weeks.
 Total cost including compute, data preparation, and engineering ranges from $75,000 to $150,000 one-time investment.
 Result is a custom CLIP model that achieves 10-20% higher accuracy than vanilla CLIP on fashion-specific attributes, creating sustainable competitive advantage worth millions.

 **What vision detects**: